bluestatedigital/bsd-developer-docs/bsd-trusted-api/README.md

                                 <code>guests</code>
                             </dt>
                             <dd>
                                 Number of guests to accompany the attendee.
 Does not include the attendee (so an RSVP-er coming alone would have <code>guests=0</code>).
 Comma separated list when multiple shifts or multiple days to be attended.
 For shifted events, each comma separated element corresponds the element in the same position in <code>shift_ids</code>.
-For multiday, unshifted events, each comma-separated element correspons to the element in the same position in <code>event_id</code>.
+For multiday, unshifted events, each comma-separated element correspons to the element in the same position in <code>event_id</code> (or the corresponding <code>event_id_obfuscated</code>).
                             </dd>
                             <dt>
                                 <code>is_potential_volunteer</code>